FTC disclosure: This post contains affiliate links, which means I may receive a commission for purchases made through my links.

 4, Be open to answer any questions

 If you really want to be an authentic brand, you should be ok to answer any questions.
 When you avoid answering certain questions, it makes them feel like you’ve got something to hide.

 Your clients can tell when you’re not being genuine with your business.
 Always be open to answer any questions your clients may throw at you.
 If you get the same questions over and over again, create a FAQ page to save you time and effort.
 Most of the time your potential clients actually just want more reassurance before handing over their hard earned cash.
 Your willingness to answer their questions will give them confidence and make them feel like they can trust you.

 5, Write like the way you’d talk in real life

 Cut out the formalities like “Dear xyz”, “I look forward to hearing from you” in your emails.
 No one talks like that in real life!
 You’re probably so used to writing this way now that you don’t know how to write it any other way.
 Don’t worry, there’s still hope!

 If you want to write like you’d talk in real life, you can read it out loud after you’ve typed your email.
 This will help you to hear whether it sounds like you at all.
 If it doesn’t, then hit backspace and try again.
-Another thing you can do is use the voice-to-text on your phone and you’ll see that it sounds more real.
+Another thing you can do is use the voice-to-text on your phone and you’ll see that it sounds more you.

-Instead of “Dear xyz”, maybe you say “hey xyz”.
+Instead of “Dear xyz”, maybe you say “Hey xyz”.
 And “I look forward to hearing from you” may look more like “I can’t wait to hear from you!”
 Doesn’t it sound so much more natural?

 Well, there you have it.
 Hope you now have a better understanding on how to be authentic as a brand.
 Which one was your favourite point?
 Let me know in the comments below.